-The smart website flipper will look for undervalued websites that can be improved with minimal time and money invested, then sell those for a larger fee.
+A successful website flipper needs to know how to spot undervalued websites that can be improved with a minimal investment in time and money, then sold for a larger fee.

 Below you’ll learn the ins and outs of buying and selling websites, so you can start a new side hustle, or give yourself a leg up earning an income online.